 Injuries and Illnesses

-Painters have a higher rate of injuries and illnesses than the national average.
-Falls from ladders, muscle strains from lifting, and exposure to irritants such as drywall dust are common risks.
+Painters risk injury on the job.
+Falls from ladders, muscle strains from lifting, and exposure to irritants such as drywall dust are common workplace hazards.

 Most painters work full time.
-About 41 percent were self-employed in 2012.
-Self-employed workers may be able to set their own schedule.
-Those who paint bridges, buildings, and other structures outside are not able to work when it rains.
+Self-employed workers may be able to set their own schedules.

 Although the vast majority of workers learn their trade on the job or through an apprenticeship, some contractors offer their own training program for new workers.